 This is a common question, and the honest answer is: not easily, and not legally on a student visa.

-If earnings are important to you, consider:
+If earnings matter to you, think about:

 • Looking for remote work (online) if your visa allows it